See the happy faces of kids who have made them before?

 Students will make two shutterfold books of metaphors, following the post here.
 For each word they choose, ask them to write a list of comparisons, developing five of them with sensory details.
 When they are finalized, one metaphor can be put on the outside cover, adjacent to the title.
 The other four can be pasted in each of the sections on the inside of the mini-book.
 Do this for two mini-books.

 When the metaphors are ready, follow these instructions to make two shutterfold books for the portfolder.
-(Press the to see the instructions.)
+(Press the i to see the instructions.)

 Mini-Book #5: Important Things